datstartup/ubuntuopenbox/lessons/m52-multimedia-apps-for-ubuntu-openbox.md

 [http://audacious-media-player.org/](http://audacious-media-player.org/)

-I love its lightweight and the ability to change sound card easily (I use an USB DAC/AMP).
+I love its lightweight and the ability to change sound cards easily (I use an USB DAC/AMP).
 ```bash
 apt-get install audacious
 ```